An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Results and Discussion

-Spin-dependent transport effects are introduced in the model by augmenting the energy difference associated with an elementary hopping event, $\Delta_E$, with a term whose sign depends on the combined action of spin, chirality, and transport direction.
-Specifically, the sign factor is taken as $(-1)^{s \cdot c \cdot v}$, where the spin variable $s$ is defined as $+1$ for electrons with $\alpha$ spins and $-1$ for electrons with $\beta$ spins, the chirality index $c$ is $+1$ for left-handed and $-1$ for right-handed molecular helices, and the velocity index $v$ distinguishes motion parallel ($+1$) or antiparallel ($-1$) to the chosen spin quantization axis.
+Spin-dependent transport effects are introduced in the model by multiplying the energy difference governing the ratio of elementary hopping events in different directions, $\Delta_E$, with a term that is either larger or smaller than 1 depending on the combined action of spin, helicity, and transport direction.
+Specifically, the factor is obtained by an exponential where the sign factor of the exponent is taken as $(-1)^{s \cdot h \cdot v}$, where the spin variable $s$ is defined as $+1$ for electrons with $\alpha$ spins and $-1$ for electrons with $\beta$ spins, the helicity direction index $h$ is $+1$ for left-handed and $-1$ for right-handed molecular chiral structures, and the velocity index $v$ distinguishes motion parallel ($+1$) or antiparallel ($-1$) to the chosen spin quantization axis.
 This construction captures the symmetry requirements expected for magnetochiral transport phenomena, where the transport response changes sign under reversal of any one of these three quantities.

 To model electric magnetochiral anisotropy, we assume that the relevant spin-dependent contribution originates from spin-orbit coupling to the magnetic field generated by charge motion along a chiral trajectory.
-Importantly, an electron undergoing random, back-and-forth hopping over short distances does not generate a net magnetic field that can couple to its own spin.
-This situation corresponds to the low-voltage, diffusion-dominated regime of transport, where the electric current is negligible and the eMChA signal is therefore expected to vanish.
-This behavior is consistent with experimental observations showing the suppression of magnetochiral effects in the linear-response limit.
+Importantly, an electron undergoing mostly random, back-and-forth hopping over short distances does not generate a net magnetic field that can couple to its own spin: a linear charge movement generates a cylindrical magnetic field that vanishes at its axis.
+This situation corresponds to the low-voltage, diffusion-dominated regime of transport, where the electric current is negligible and the eMChA signal is therefore also expected to vanish.
+This behavior is consistent with experimental observations showing the effective suppression of (electric) magnetochiral effects in the linear-response limit of the current.